mizanxali/mizanxali/README.md

 ## I'm a sophomore CS Engineering undergrad at VIT Bhopal University, India

-- 🎮 I am majoring in Game Development
+- 🎮 I'm majoring in Game Development
-- 💻 I am a MEN stack Web Developer and a beginner Android Developer
+- 💻 I'm a MEN stack Web Developer and a beginner Android Developer
 - ⚛️ I’m currently learning React JS
 - 🥅 2021 Goals: Get proficient at Data Structures and Algorithms and start Competitive Programming
 - ⚡ I love JavaScript, Cricket, Rap Music, and Game of Thrones, not necessarily in that order